GreptimeTeam/greptimedb/README.md

 * **Unified all kinds of time series**

-  GreptimeDB treats all time series as contextual events with timestamp, and thus unifies the processing of metrics and events.
-It supports analyzing metrics and events with SQL and PromQL, and doing streaming with continuous aggregation.
+  GreptimeDB treats all time series as contextual events with timestamp, and thus unifies the processing of metrics, logs, and events.
+It supports analyzing metrics, logs, and events with SQL and PromQL, and doing streaming with continuous aggregation.

 * **Cloud-Edge collaboration**